Class of 2021

 Alex Clark is originally from New Jersey and a recent graduate of Cornell University’s School of Industrial and Labor Relations.
 An avid reader and traveler, Alex is highly interested in doing business in Russia and what the business environment will look like for that country in the coming years given the environment of sanctions and so forth.
 He hopes to work in the private or nonprofit sector to analyze how climate change will impact Russia’s political economy.

 Seth Farkas is from upstate New York and completed his undergraduate studies at Columbia University in Russian Language & Culture and Neuroscience & Behavior.
 His past research has centered around contemporary Russian political discourse, particularly in relation to national narratives and Russian foreign policy.
-He has professional experience in open source and data analysis.
-At Georgetown, Seth is interested in nationalism and other political and cultural narratives in the former Soviet space, as well as language politics and policy in the region.
+He has professional experience working with data analysis and visualization and enjoys incorporating this into his regional research when possible.
+At Georgetown, Seth has focused on topics including Russian interests and foreign policy in Latin America, Russian and Central Asian energy issues, and protests in the region.
+More broadly, he is interested in political discourse and communication, security, nationalism, and language politics in Russia, Central Asia, and Eastern Europe.
+You can catch him ranting about the subjunctive, Slavic aspectology, and genitive semantics on the side as well.

 Kate Himonas is from Salt Lake City, Utah.
 She graduated with honors from Macalester College in 2018.
 Between graduating and starting at Georgetown, she took a year to travel while working at hostels and on vineyards.
 She is particularly interested in questions of food distribution/food studies in the region.

-Nicholas Kulawiak graduated from University of Puget Sound in 2018 with a double major in Politics & Government and History.
-He spent the summer of 2016 in Freiburg, Germany, studying the E.U.’s relationship with Bosnia-Herzegovina.
-He was a Bangs-Collier Summer Research Scholar in 2017 and conducted archival research at the Hoover Institution at Stanford and the Open Society Archives in Budapest, Hungary on Polish media’s characterization of Radio Free Europe during the 1950s.
-After graduating, he traveled through Eastern Europe and the Middle East, volunteering in hostels and tour-guiding in Warsaw, Poland and the Golan Heights.
-His main academic interests are historical memory and its impacts on current politics in Eastern Europe, particularly Poland.
+Nick Kulawiak graduated from University of Puget Sound in 2018 with degrees in Politics & Government and History.
+During Summer 2017, he conducted archival research at the Hoover Institution at Stanford and the Open Society Archives in Budapest, investigating Polish media portrayals of Radio Free Europe.
+Prior to coming to Georgetown, he traveled through Eastern Europe and the Middle East, volunteering in hostels in Warsaw and the Golan Heights.
+Currently, Nick is pursuing a Certificate in Refugees and Humanitarian Emergencies.
+His main academic interests lie in historical memory and identity in Poland, the status of migrants in Bosnia-Herzegovina, and Visegrad Four relations with Balkan countries, though he has also written at least one paper on surrealist orange dwarf protest imagery in 1980s Poland.

 Ryan Kurz is originally from Cincinnati, Ohio and graduated from the Ohio State University in 2019 with a Bachelor of Arts in International Affairs with a concentration in International Relations and Diplomacy and minors in Public Policy and Russian.
 Professionally, Ryan has interned with the Washington office of Ohio Senator Rob Portman and the Columbus Council on World Affairs.
 While at Georgetown, Ryan is interested in researching US-Russian relations, great power competition over Central and Eastern Europe, and political disinformation.